-Your Directors present their thirty-first Annual Report along with the AuditedStatement of Accounts of the Company for the Financial Year ended 31st March2017.
+Your Directors present their thirty-fourth Annual Report along with the AuditedStatement of Accounts of the Company for the Financial Year ended 31st March 2020.

 (2) DIVIDEND :

 During the Financial Year 2019-20 the Company declared two interim dividends amountingto total Rs 8277 Lakhs.
 The two interim dividends so declared works out to about

 37.73% (including dividend distribution tax) of net profit as against your Company'spolicy of distribution of a minimum of 25% of its net profit. of interim dividends betreated as Final Dividend.
 The Dividend Distribution Policy of the Company as perSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015 is attached.
 The said Dividend Distribution Policy is attached andmarked as Annexure A' and the same is also available on website of the Company.

 Your Company achieved a total revenue (including other income) of Rs 146719 Lakhsduring the year under review as against Rs 137992 Lakhs achieved in the previousfinancial year 2018-19.
 The EBITDA for the year under review stood at Rs 34351 Lakhs asagainst Rs30703

 Lakhs in the previous year.
 After providing Rs 3529 Lakhs towards depreciation Rs7671 Lakhs for income tax

 Rs 141 Lakhs deferred tax Income and Rs 49 Lakhs as short provision of tax of earlieryears your Company achieved Net Profit before OCI ofRs 21935 Lakhs for the year ended31st March 2020 as against Rs 17747 Lakhs achieved in the previous year on standalonebasis The aforesaidpayment thereby registering an increase of over 19%.